vanphan24/cluster-peering-failover-demo/README-v2.md

 # Create cluster peering connection

 You can establish the peering connections using the Consul UI or using Kubernetes CRDs.
-The steps using the UI are extremely easy and stright forward so we will focus on using the Kubernetes CRS in this repo.
+The steps using the UI are extremely easy and stright forward so we will focus on using the Kubernetes CRDs in this step.

-**To establish the peered connection using the Consul UI, the general steps are:
+**If you prefer to use the UI to establish the peered connection, the general steps are:
   - Log onto Consul UI for dc1, navigate to the Peers side tab on the left hand side.
   - Click on **Add peer connection***
   - Enter a name you want to represent the peer that you are connecting to.